airctic/icevision/docs/source/contributing.rst

 A. Method 1: Using GitHub CLI
 -----------------------------

-Preliminary step (done only once): Install gh by following the instructions here -> https://cli.github.com/manual/installation
+Preliminary step (done only once): Install gh by following the instructions `here <https://cli.github.com/manual/installation>`_ .

 1. Create a pull request using GitHub CLI